 3.2.1 InVEST Model Input Data

 Since the InVEST UFRM Python API model only allows dataset with coordinate reference system (CRS) in linear units, we reprojected GPM IMERG precipitation data to EPSG:3857 prior to inputting the rainfall depth raster.
-More information on data processing of soil hydrological group and associated curve number could be found in the Kansas City Disasters MA Summer 2022 technical report (Castillo et al., 2022).
+More information on data processing of soil hydrological group and associated curve number could be found in the Kansas City Disasters Summer 2022 technical report (Castillo et al., 2022).
 All raster input datasets (precipitation, land use and land cover (LULC), and hydrological soil type) were aligned geospatially and resized to the same spatial resolution for a unified cell size, dimensions, and bounding box.
 The LULC raster can be seen in Figure 2 and the Hydrological Soil Groups raster can be seen in Figure 3.
 The pixel size of every raster was resampled to that of the LULC map (30 meter).